Elisvobs/elisvobs/README.md

 Howdy there 👋
 I am Elias, an App Developer crafting innovative apps that simplifies life.
 Flutter is my go to framework when making mobile apps, but I am equally proficient using Java.
 I am skilled through an alternative route of Mastery by doing.
-You can find me near food & captivating peers at most coding-related events or in the field making sure my crops are healthy.
+You can find me near food & captivating peers at most coding-related events or with my Bible as i go deeper in pursuit of knowing Christ more intimately ||#codivated #KinglyPriestEli #STARs #MasteryByDoing

-+ 👨‍💻 I’m currently looking for remote & freelance opportunities
++ 👨‍💻 I’m currently looking for remote & freelance opportunities as well as junior positions that will give me experience

 + 🌱 I’m perfecting my apps development skills by learning software architecture & principles of software engineering